 Do you remember who email@example.com is after a while?
 It might be better to make a “business email only” access policy for your account.

 Google Analytics Organization creates some solid infrastructure for doing just that.
 It allows you to link any associated GA accounts under one roof—and it offers some additional powers to the organizations admin.
 You can create policies, see who’s logged in, and easily manage product users and permissions.

 Turning on GA Organization is a pretty straight forward process.
 Google details how here.
 Below below the screenshot on how to find the initial setting.

 To sum it up:

 So keeping your analytics Google happy, and GDPR compliant, seem to go hand and hand.

-To breathe easy though, we could all stand to anonymize our IPs, and double check our Long URLs.
+To breathe easy though, we could all stand to anonymize our IPs, double check our Long URLs, delete our parameters, and remove our stored User IDs.
 And keep GDPR in mind—throughout every phase of our user journey.